Our Genealogy Helper for Greenshields ...

 Websites to Help With Your Genealogy Research ...

-When we do our genealogical research, we begin with the websites from Cyndi's List, FamilySearch and Genealogy Trails.
-These websites either offer the information directly or else point to where you can find it.
+When we do our genealogical research, we start with the websites from Cyndi's List, FamilySearch and Genealogy Trails.
+These professional and volunteer websites offer the information directly or else point to where you can find it.
 Their information is open to everyone.

 To help you get started, the following links will take you to the pages that are relevant to Greenshields: